Did you ever hear The Tragedy of Darth Plagueis the Wise?

 Kick the Dog: Somehow, it's not really surprising that Palpatine comes up with the idea of not just killing the Jedi, but completely destroying their reputation and legacy — thereby turning them into enemies of the Republic.

-Kill 'em All: Discussed and deconstructed.
-While the Sith have always counted the annihilation of the Jedi as one of their main goals since Darth Bane's era, Darth Plagueis focuses on the logistical problems of this goal.
+Kill 'em All: Deconstructed as Darth Plagueis focuses on the logistical problems of the goal Darth Bane set in stone.
 With only two Sith at a time, each generation has batted numerous ideas back and forth, such as a plague to target Force users.
 How the plan evolved into what will be seen in the Prequel Trilogy forms a core part of the book.

 Light Is Not Good: Darth Gravid was one of the few Sith who converted to the Light side of the Force.
 Unfortunately, he went cuckoo.

-Make It Look Like an Accident: Played with.
-Senator Vidar Kim comes to believe that the speeder accident which killed his family was engineered by the Naboo ruling elite.
+Make It Look Like an Accident: Possibly with Senator Vidar Kim's family.
+Kim comes to believe that the speeder accident which killed his family was engineered by the Naboo ruling elite.
 He believes their motive was to force him into retirement given he's against their policies (and they can't just relive him of the post as his senatorial appointment was a concession to the opposition).
-It's never confirmed if Kim's suspicions were correct, but given the behavior of people like Ars Veruna, it makes you wonder...
+It's left ambiguous as to whether Kim was merely paranoid or if the Naboo nobles really did engineer the accident.

 Mythology Gag: Plagueis is very specific in the type of immortality he's pursuing.
 He wants his body to live forever in good health and refuses to pursue shortcuts like transferring his essence into another being or a series of cloned bodies.
 His apprentice on the other hand...